 The first Barrett, Hersey Barrett (also spelled Hercie in some other references), settled in Jamaica in the 1660s after being granted lands by the King of England for his service in the British Navy.
 He was an officer in the unsuccessful raid of Hispaniola (current island of Haiti and the Dominican Republic), led by Admiral William Penn and General Robert Venables in 1655.
 Later that same year, being much less fortified, Jamaica was captured by the British from the Spaniards and Hersey Barrett was granted lands in Jamaica, by the King of England.

-Richard Barrett, was the son of Samuel Barrett (uncle of poetess Elizabeth Barrett-Browning), a family who had become wealthy sugar plantation owners.
-His father and his uncle both attended Oxford and served as members of the Assembly.
-When his father died, he was left with a legacy of wealth, privilege and position.
-He lived in Jamaica for most of his life overseeing the management of his slave-run properties and participating in public life.
+Richard Barrett, was the son of Samuel Goodin Barrett (who was uncle of the poetess Elizabeth Barrett-Browning's father).
+The Barretts as a family, had become wealthy sugar plantation owners.
+Richard lived in Jamaica for most of his life overseeing the management of his slave-run properties and participating in public life.
 He owned two sugar plantations in St James; Greenwood and Barrett Hall.
-He became magistrate in 1816, before being promoted to Chief magistrate (or custos) in in 1825.
+He became magistrate in 1816, before being promoted to Chief magistrate (or custos) in 1825.
 He was a member of the Assembly in both St James (1815-1819 and again in 1826) and Trelawny (1822-1824).
 He was elected Speaker of the House in 1830 and remained a prominent figure in politics until his death in 1839.

 How do I love thee?
 Let me count the ways.

 I love thee to the depth and breadth and height

 My soul can reach, when feeling out of sight

 For the ends of being and ideal grace.

 I love thee to the level of every day’s